jylhakos/miscellaneous/DeepLearning/README.md

-# Microservices and Deep Learning
+# Deep Learning in microservices

-The document contains information to implement Deep Learning (DL) applications using Tensorflow, Keras, Mosquitto, Node.js and Docker libraries.
+The document contains information to implement Deep Learning (DL) applications using Tensorflow, Keras, Mosquitto, MQTT, Node.js and Docker libraries.

 ## Time Series

 Learning to store information over extended time intervals via recurrent backpropagation takes a long time.

 The sequence of values is important with time series data.

+Time series forecasting is predicting future values in time intervals.

+The graph below visualizes the problem using values from t-n to t-1 time intervals to predict the target value in t+1 time.

+Open loop forecasting predicts the next time step in a sequence using only the input data.

 You can use an Long Short Term Memory (LSTM) network to forecast subsequent values of a time series or sequence using previous time steps as input.